SittikronNon/SittikronNon/README.md

 ### Hello World ! 👋

+I'm Non from Thailand.
+I enjoy learning new things about web development and game in general.
+I do want to learn something AI related but for now, I will keep improving my web development skills.
 <!--
 **SittikronNon/SittikronNon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.